MultiSafepay/docs/content/integrations/shopify-beta.md

 <summary>How to process a refund in your backend</summary>
 <br>

-1. Sign in to your Shopify backoffice.
+1. Sign in to your Shopify backend.
 2. Go to **Orders**.
 3. Select the order you want to refund.
 4. Click on the **Refund** button.